tom-seddon/beeb_test_os/README.md

 hopefully you'll see the test run so it'll be obvious).

-If a failure report is printed, the values of the ignored bits are indeterminate, and you will have to manually figure out what the new mask for further tests should be.
+If a failure report is printed, the values of the ignored bits are treated as matching, and you will have to manually figure out what the combined mask for further tests should be.
 Apologies!

 ## Visual bits test (doesn't use RAM)

 Writes a configurable value - initially zero - to all 32 KB of main RAM, so you can see the effect on screen.
+(This only affects main RAM.
+B+ Shadow RAM is not filled.)

 Tap F to refill memory with the existing value.